Parma Panthers: Import rules in Italy

 These import rules are similar throughout most European American football leagues.
 Limiting the number of professional import players is done to help the development of national players in European countries and leagues.

 In popular culture

-Playing for Pizza is a novel by John Grisham about a quarterback who signs for Parma after being blamed for the defeat of the Cleveland Browns in an AFC Championship final.
+Playing for Pizza is a novel by John Grisham about a quarterback who signs for Parma after being blamed for the defeat of the Cleveland Browns in the AFC Championship game.